GoogleCloudPlatform/cloud-foundation-fabric/examples/networking/onprem-google-access-dns/README.md

 ### Update the forwarder address variable and recreate on-prem

-If the forwader address does not match the Terraform variable, add the correct value in your `terraform.tfvars` (or change the default value in `variables.tf`), then taint the onprem instance and apply to recreate it with the correct value in the DNS configuration:
+If the forwarder address does not match the Terraform variable, add the correct value in your `terraform.tfvars` (or change the default value in `variables.tf`), then taint the onprem instance and apply to recreate it with the correct value in the DNS configuration:

 ```bash
 tf apply